 Review

 Fair warning: this is one of the most expensive items on this list, and they make a separate product for taking your DHA supplement.
+That being said, price is one of the only things keeping these from being the #1 prenatal vitamins on this list.

 While this prenatal supplement is in the form of one large pill, most users find it easy to swallow with very little aftertaste or nausea.
+The list of other positives is long: itโs completely vegan/plant-based and vegetarian-friendly, all ingredients are organic, and it includes probiotics!

-If you believe your MTHFR gene prevents your body from converting folic acid properly, this is an excellent alternative that your body will be able to absorb!
+Another super-important note is that the folate content includes folinic acid, which is folic acid thatโs already broken down.
+If your MTHFR gene prevents your body from converting folic acid properly, this is an excellent alternative that your body will be able to absorb!

-There’s an article that claims Best Nest’s products tested for lead at levels much higher than allowed by the FDA, and this has a lot of users very upset.
+Thereโs an article that claims Best Nestโs products tested for lead at levels much higher than allowed by the FDA, and this has a lot of users very upset.
+However, the article in question (which Iโm not linking to and giving them any traffic โ you can Google it) doesnโt provide any actual lab results.

 Best Whole Food Prenatal Vitamins